-The Accelerated Bachelor's to Master's Degree Program in HDFS gives qualified undergraduate students the opportunity to complete a bachelor's and master's degree in five years.
-Ideally, students should begin considering this option their freshman and sophomore year, but current juniors may be eligible on a case by case basis.
-A student can apply when he or she has successfully earned 90 credit hours with a GPA of 3.0 or higher.
+The Accelerated Bachelor's to master's degree Program in HDFS gives qualified undergraduate students the opportunity to complete a bachelor's and master's degree in five years.
+Ideally, students should begin considering this option during their freshman and sophomore years, but current juniors may be eligible on a case-by-case basis.
+Only students with 3.0 GPA or higher may apply.
 If accepted, students begin graduate work during their senior year to finish both a bachelor's and master's degree in a total of five years.

-Students will complete 9 hours of graduate coursework in Human Development and Family Sciences that will count toward both the undergraduate and master's degree requirements.
+During their last year of undergraduate studies and first year of simultaneous graduate studies, students will complete a total of 21 credit hours.
+This includes the remaining 12 hours of undergraduate requirements by taking 3 hours in an undergraduate course, complete 9 hours of graduate coursework in Human Development and Family Sciences that will count toward both the undergraduate and master's degree requirements, and 9 hours of graduate coursework that counts towards the master's degree requirements.
 Both a thesis and non-thesis option are available.
+Students who opt for the non-thesis track will instead complete a comprehensive exam.

-Students in the Human Development and Family Studies (HDFS) ABM program take two theories courses (Theories of Human Development and Family Theories), research methods, one statistics courses (Quantitative Methods I), and an Introduction to Graduate Studies in HDFS.
+Students in the Human Development and Family Studies (HDFS) ABM program take two theories courses (Theories of Human Development and Family Theories), research methods, one statistics course (Quantitative Methods I), and an Introduction to Graduate Studies in HDFS.